vistart/relations/docs/en-us/core-concepts.md

 - **HasOne**: Represents a one-to-one relationship where the instance has exactly one related instance
 - **HasMany**: Represents a one-to-many relationship where the instance has multiple related instances

+## Inheritance Support

+The package supports relationship inheritance and override:

+- Each class maintains its own relationship configurations
+- Child classes can override parent relationships
+- Parent class relationships remain unaffected by child overrides
+- Relationship overrides can modify any aspect of the relationship definition

 ## Relation Descriptor

 The RelationDescriptor is the core class that manages relationships.
 It: